 Attachment B - Logistic regression

 We estimate our model on 197,057 observations across waves 10 to 22 of HILDA data.
 In our analysis we use the household income variable as one of our explanatory variables.
-We exclude observations with negative household disposable income because in HILDA dataset, the reported negative household income values may represent self-employment losses, negative investment returns, or accounting adjustments that do not accurately reflect a respondent’s actual standard of living or purchasing power.
+We exclude observations with negative household disposable income because in the HILDA dataset, reported negative household income values may represent self-employment losses, negative investment returns, or accounting adjustments that do not accurately reflect a respondent’s actual standard of living or purchasing power.
 We also exclude observations with zero household disposable income because in our modelling we use the natural logarithm of household income which is undefined at zero.
-We decide to use the logarithm transformation of household income because it resulted in a more normally distributed variable.
+We decided to use the logarithm transformation of household income because it resulted in a more normally distributed variable.

 As a longitudinal survey, HILDA collects information from the same people over time.
 In our analysis we used multiple responses from the same individuals who share unobserved fixed characteristics (such as personality, attitude, ability) resulting in highly correlated observations.
 To adjust our standard errors for this correlation we apply the ‘vce cluster’ function in STATA to our model.